yalexwander/itisallmail/doc/monitor.md

 # Monitor

-To check all sources of new messages on regular basis `scripts/monitor.php` exits.
-Being launched it constantly execute `scripts/fetcher.php` in endless loop.
+`scripts/monitor.php` is used for regular downlading of new posts.
+When started it calculates next update time for each source from `conf/sources.yml` and starts `scripts/fetcher.php` to process it.

+## Usage

+    php scripts/monitor.php